EENI Global Business School

 6. Other Jain Businessman

-1. To know the fundamentals of Jainism
+1. To learn about fundamentals of Jainism

 2. To understand the ethical principles of Jainism